20 Photos That Will Define the Era of Social Distancing

 Word to drivers

 Also in the United Kingdom, a sign above a Glasgow, Scotland, highway advises travelers to avoid all but essential travel to help flatten the COVID-19 curve.
 (Notice that the sign is over the left side of the road!)
 No matter where you are in the world, though, you’ve probably seen a sign like this if you’ve been on a major highway like this in the past few weeks.
-See a travel writer’s take on when it will make sense to travel again.

 Stay home from school